NLeSC/data-storytelling/docs/storybuilding/README.md

 ### What is a story?

-If you ever experienced the so-called _"blank page syndrome"_, chances are that it originated not a lack of ideas to write about, but from an overwhelming unordered pile of them.
+If you ever experienced the so-called _"blank page syndrome"_, chances are that it originated not from a lack of ideas to write about, but from an overwhelming, chaotic pile of them.

 A story, any story, is linear.
 It doesn't matter if it is a text, a speech, or a movie: it will progress from a beginning to an end.